Slightly crisp on the outside and chewy on the inside, these Gluten-Free Oatmeal Raisin Cookies will have you wanting for more. Dairy-free.

 - With the hand mixer on low, add in the dry ingredients.
 Mix until combined.
 Stir in the whole oats until evenly combined, and lastly, fold in the raisins.

-- Using a tablespoon, drop rounded scoops of dough onto the the prepared cookie sheet, spacing about 1 ½ to 2 inches apart.
-Bake for 13-15 minutes or until cookies start to turn a golden brown.
+- Using a #40 cookie scoop or tablespoon, drop rounded scoops of dough onto the the prepared cookie sheet, spacing about 1 ½ to 2 inches apart.
+It is important to pack the cookie dough in the scoop, otherwise there will be too much spread during baking.

 - Allow cookies to rest on cookie sheet for about two minutes before transferring them to a wire rack to cool.
-Store in an airtight container.

 Sarah Wallace